 Consistent with the COVID Grant Programs, staff is recommending that in addition to the eligibility parameters already stated above, the applicant must satisfy Taxation's requirement to ensure that the SME does not have tax debts due to the State and must certify that it does not owe any taxes, subject to repayment if the certification is not correct.
 The applicant will complete a simplified debarment legal questionnaire, and disqualification issues will be reviewed under existing delegated authority, including the delegated authority approved by the Board on October 14, 2020.
-To be eligible for the grant funding, the applicant must also be in good standing with the New Jersey Department of Labor and Workforce Development (LWD), the New Jersey Department of Human Services (DHS) (if the applicant is regulated by DHS), the Department of Children and Families (DCF) (if the applicant is regulated by the ABC) at the time of application, as determined in the sole discretion of LWD, DHS, DCF and ABC.
+To be eligible for the grant funding, the applicant must also be in good standing with the New Jersey Department of Labor and Workforce Development (LWD), the New Jersey Department of Human Services (DHS) (if the applicant is regulated by DHS), the Department of Children and Families (DCF) (if the applicant is regulated by DCF), and the New Jersey Division of Alcoholic Beverage Control (ABC) (if the applicant is regulated by the ABC) at the time of application, as determined in the sole discretion of LWD, DHS, DCF and ABC.

-As part of the grant application, the SME's chief executive officer or equivalent officer must self-certify that the SME:
+As part of the grant application, the SME's chief executive officer or equivalent officer must selfcertify that the SME: